3mdeb/news-and-ideas/blog/content/post/2020-10-19-security-part-2.md

 - Broken Access control

-Security, access control means limiting which sections or pages visitors can reach, depending on their needs.
+Broken access control means limiting which sections or pages visitors can reach, depending on their needs.

 - Security misconfigurations